-This post about childhood boredom was provided for the Melissa & Doug blog by Cindy Utzinger, pediatric Occupational Therapist.
+This post about unstructured time was provided for the Melissa & Doug blog by Cindy Utzinger, pediatric Occupational Therapist.

 Have you ever heard your kids say the words “Mom, I’m bored”?
 Well, if you have, you should pat yourself on the back and breathe a sigh of relief for a job well done.

 It seems like in our society these days, us parents and caregivers feel this strong urge to keep our kids constantly entertained.
 I’m here to give you permission to stop the madness: sit down, grab a magazine, turn on your favorite TV show, and let you kids entertain themselves.
 Not only does this take some pressure off of you, but is very healthy for our children to do so.

 Why is this?
 Self-led play has been proven time and time again to be crucial to a child’s development, especially for the development of the cognitive skill called executive functioning.
 Executive functioning involves a number of elements including working memory, reasoning, problem solving, planning, and cognitive flexibility.
 But perhaps the most important executive function is self-regulation.
 This is the ability for kids to control their emotions and behavior, resist impulses, and exert self-control and discipline.

 Executive function- and its self-regulation component- is important.
 Poor executive function is associated with high dropout rates, drug use, and crime.
 In fact, good executive function can be a better predictor of success in school than a child’s IQ.
 So, by allowing children to get bored and have time for free (child directed play) we can help them gain the tools needed for self-regulation.
 Wow!
 I’m sold.

 The nice things is that for most children, when given unstructured time, will find something to do.
 Children are happiest in self-directed play because their play is their work.
 The problem with one planned activity after another is that they are almost always adult directed.
 Unstructured play time is child directed allowing them to be creative, use their imaginations, and do their own problem solving.